madsjoyce/Data-Analytics-Power-BI-Report/README.md

 # Milestone 3: Setting up the Report

-1. **Creating report pages:** Created an Executive Summary page, Customer Detail,p gae Product Detail page and Stores Map page.
+1. **Creating report pages:** Created an Executive Summary page, Customer Detail page, Product Detail page and Stores Map page.
 2. **Selecting a colour theme:** I selected a colour theme that I thought would look good as a finished report.
 3. **Adding Navigation sidebars:** added a rectangle shape covering a narrow strip on the left side of each page.
-This would be the sidebar that we will use to navigate between pages later in our report build.
+This would be the sidebar that we will use to navigate between pages later in my report build.

 ---

 # Milestone 4: Building the Customer Detail Page